-Sobeys continues to focus on improving its logistics functions through system upgrades, voice pick technology and other productivity software and tools.
+Sobeys continuously focuses on improving its logistics functions.
 Sobeys currently has three fully automated distribution centres: Terrebonne, Quebec; Vaughan, Ontario; and Rocky View, Alberta.
 The technology at these centres enables automated stock picking and load assembly systems for improved product selection accuracy and the ability to customize store deliveries according to the unique layout of each store.